lostviolinist/general-purchase-agent/README.md

 # Amazon Purchase Agent

-This project provides a standalone Amazon purchase agent that integrates with GOAT SDK plugins to enable Amazon purchases using USDC on Base blockchain without requiring an existing agent framework.
+This project provides a standalone Amazon purchase agent that integrates with GOAT SDK plugins to enable Amazon purchases using USDC on Base blockchain.

 ## Features